YB SK Beveren: Rivalries

 K.S.K.
-Beveren has a long-standing rivalry with fellow Waasland club Sporting Lokeren.
+Beveren has had a long-standing rivalry with fellow Waasland club Sporting Lokeren.
 Even in the lowest divisions this caused tension at several occasions between both sets of fans, especially in YB SK Beveren's away games against clubs from the neighbouring villages of Lokeren.
 This resulted in unusual safety regulations for the away game against FC Eksaarde in November 2011, a match which the club won in convincing style with 0–3 after a long period without winning.

 The club's promotion in 2013 meant that Beveren would again face opposition of clubs from around the Lokeren municipality.
 Special safety regulations were instructed for the away game at SK Lokeren-Doorslaar.
 Early October 2013, major Rudy Van Cronenburg of Wachtebeke decided to postpone the match between SK Wachtebeke and YB SK Beveren due to security risks.
 The main reason for this risk lay in the fact that local police had intercepted plans of fans of Sporting Lokeren to reunite with their colleagues of Dutch side NAC Breda in order to interrupt the game and clash with supporters of Beveren.
 Eventually, the match was played at the end of December and ended in a 3–3 draw.
 A police force was present in large numbers, but no incidents occurred.
 The rivalry between Beveren and Lokeren fans was only more fueled up by the home game against Daknam.
 With 5 minutes on the clock and Beveren up 3–2, the referee decided to pause the game due to smoke circulation on the field caused by fireworks, but the visitors subsequently refused to finish the match because they felt threatened.
 Almost a month later, the provincial disciplinary committee of the Royal Belgian Football Association decided that the Daknam players had no reason for the refusal and punished Daknam with a 5–0 defeat.